jgaryi/E115_BirdWatchingApp/README.md

 <br><br>
 ## Notebooks/Reports
 The Jupyter file `Acoustic_Monitoirng_EDA` explore the features of audio file.
 The audio signal or data can be represented in time, frequency and time-frequency domain.
 The time and frequency domain represenation only show information of audio signal from one-dimension. while the time-frequency domain representation will give a 2D representation as an image.
-The Mel spectrogram can be extracted from this 2D image and fed as input for Convolutional Neural Network.
+The Mel spectrogram can be extracted from this 2D image and fed as input to Convolutional Neural Networks for model training and prediction.

 <br><br>
 ## Data Versioning Strategy